Microsoft Entra February 15, 2023 2

-• SharePoint Online and/or Exchange Online license; for users accessing the company data.
+• SharePoint Online and Exchange Online license for users accessing the company data.

 1. Go to Microsoft Entra admin center and navigate to Devices > All Devices.